Entropy flow in near-critical quantum circuits: Summary

-This paper defines the entropy density and current operators, notes that circuit laws for entropy follow by formal analogy to the electric circuit laws, derives the entropy continuity and conduction equations, and the universal formula for the entropic conductivity.
-All the derivations and calculations are completely elementary.
-A subsequent paper\cite{DFEntropyFlowII} treats the flow of entropy through near-critical quantum circuit junctions.

-Much of what is done here is related to other works.
-Quantum wires and junctions have been much studied (see, for example, Ref.~\onlinecite{QuantumCircuits8} and references therein).
-The idea of using quantum critical systems for quantum computers is far from new (see, for example, Ref.~\onlinecite{Sachdevarticle}).
-But the goal and the reasoning are perhaps different here.
-The goal is to design asymptotically large-scale quantum computers, requiring large quantum systems that operate reversibly and are controllable.
-The reason for proposing that asymptotically large-scale quantum computers should be built from near-critical quantum circuits is the effective isolation provided by renormalization.
-Renormalizaton, by decoupling the low energy excitations from the microscopic physics, solves the hard part of the control problem and makes reversible operation practical.
-The program that follows from this reasoning is to base the design strategy on the laws of entropy flow.

-It is quite standard to express thermal transport properties of quantum systems in terms of the local energy density and current operators.\cite{luttinger:1964} The entropy density and current operators defined here can be considered a trivial repackaging of the energy density and current.
-Entropy is the quantity of interest in reversible computing, but bookkeeping entropy is equivalent to bookkeeping energy in reversible processes.
-On the other hand, it is the entropy current and density operators that are appropriate for the formulation of circuit laws, because the entropic potential, $\Phient(x,t)$, which couples to the local entropy density in analogy with the electric potential, has a thermodynamic interpretation as the local drop in temperature, $\Phient(x,t)=-\Delta T(x,t)$.
-No such thermodynamic quantity couples to the energy density.

-Formulas for the thermal conductivity equivalent to Eq.~(\ref{eq:thermalconductivity}) were previously derived for the special cases of free massive fermions and bosons and for the general bulk-critical case,\cite{orignac:134426} but it was not noted for any of these cases that the thermal Drude weight takes the form $v^{2}\Sdensity$.
+Formulas for the thermal conductivity equivalent to (\ref{eq:thermalconductivity}) were previously derived for the special case of a 1d spin chain \cite{KlumperSakai} and the special cases of free massive fermions and bosons and for the general bulk-critical case \cite{orignac:134426}, but it was not noted for any of these special cases that the thermal Drude weight takes the general form $v^{2}\Sdensity$.